 - Use alcohol or drugs to calm your nerves?

 - Limit your daily activities to reduce your overall level of anxiety, for example spending more time at home.

 - Becoming overly attached or dependent on a person or object for safety.

-Have you or do you experience any of theses emotional and cognitive symptoms associated with anxiety?
+Have you or do you experience any of theses emotional and cognitive symptoms associated

 - Worrying all the time.